exlskills/course-ASAP-golang-scalable-webservices/00_Introduction/01_Scaffold Project/00_Structure/index.md

 routes/
     routes.go # Spec out our router configuration

-main.go # Entrypoint ('main function')
+Dockerfile # Production Dockerfile for deployment main.go # Entrypoint ('main function')
 ```

+### Scaffolding our Project

+We will create these files and directories as we go, however, you can also create the structure ahead of time

 ### Variations

-Depending on your project, you might have some variations on this structure, such as:
+Depending on your project, you might have some common variations on this structure, such as:

+* To setup unit tests, you would have *_test.go` variations of the files for which you have unit testing

 * No-SQL where you would remove the `migrations` directory